Turnbull School: Awards and Graduation

 Honor Role Students in grades 7 & 8 are also recognized.
 There are three different categories: 80-84% average, 85-89% average, and 90% and above average.

 Athletics

 Turnbull School has a prestigious physical education program.
 Turnbull also includes intramural sports and teams.
 The students are required to wear uniforms for gym.

 In October 2010 Turnbull's Grade 4, 5, and 6 Girls and Boys Soccer Teams both came first in their tournaments.
 The Grade 7 and 8 Girls soccer team came first in their season.
 The Grade 7 and 8 boys however did not follow up on this success, as they came in 2nd place losing to Ashbury College Grade 8 Boys Soccer Team in the championship game.

 Staff

 There are 32 teachers at Turnbull.
-The founder is Mrs. Mary Ann Turnbull and the director is Mr. Gareth Reid.
-The senior school principal is Mr. Craig Dunn and the primary/junior school principal is Mr. Buddy Clinch.
+The founder is Mrs. Mary Ann Turnbull, and the director is Mr. Gareth Reid.
+The senior school principal is Mr. Craig Dunn, and the vice principal is Brenda Cole.
+The primary/junior school principal is Mr. Buddy Clinch.